tn-aixpa/document-classifier/docs/howto/expose.md

 3. Test the operation.

 To test the functionality of the API, it is possible to use the V2 API calls.
 The "text" file contain the input text to be classified.
-The 'k' parameter specify the number of classification required.
+The 'k' parameter specify the number of classification labels required.
 For e.g. the request below asks for single classification label for input text.

 ```python
 inputs = {"text": 'famiglia wifi ', "k": 1}